bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 [C] Yes, so the are two problems here

-First is that we never close response body, which means you don't release the HTTP connection, so it cannot be used in later step and will keep some go routines in net/http.
+First is that we never close response body, which means you don't release the HTTP connection, so it cannot be reused in for other incomingh connection, the server has to create new TCP connection which is slow and takes extra resources.

-Second is that if either during scan or during error case we just  return, the body might be not fully read.
+Second problem is that if either during scan or during error case we just return, the body might be not fully read.
-And this is a problem because Body is   io.Reader which can be fetching bytes directly from network, so if you never read or exhauset the reader, they might never released.
+And this is a problem because Body is actually an io.Reader which can be fetching bytes directly from network, so if you never read or exhauset the reader, you never read those bytes - this memory might be never released.

 This is pretty common problem, it's not obvious and super easy to forget.